huggingface/dataset-viewer/docs/source/quick_start.md

 In this quickstart, you'll learn how to use the dataset viewer's REST API to:

 - Check whether a dataset on the Hub is functional.
-- Return the configuration and splits of a dataset.
+- Return the subsets and splits of a dataset.
 - Preview the first 100 rows of a dataset.
 - Download slices of rows of a dataset.
 - Search a word in a dataset.